-The Board are focussed on improving the impact the business has on its environment, albeit the Group's activities do not have any specific direct environmental impacts.
+The Board are focussed on improving the impact the business has on its environment, albeit the Group's activities have minimal direct environmental impacts.
 The Group owns a number of company vehicles used by employees for necessary visits to assets and customers - the majority of the fleet are now electric or hybrid vehicles and it is Group policy that all new vehicles or replacements are electric or hybrid.